articulate/docker-kong-wait/README.md

-# Kong in Docker with Monit
+# Kong in Docker with a better startup

 This is a image based on the official docker image which adds a smarter CMD which waits for cassandra to be online before starting kong.